RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 4) Save the capsid: File – Save Molecule – Select the first 5 states.
 Save as EV71_Pentamer.pdb into the **ModeTask/Tutorial directory.**

-Each protomer has 4 subunits: VP1-VP4.
+Each protomer has four subunits: VP1-VP4.
 VP4 is an internal capsid protein.

 * Number of residues per protomer = 842